NetworkwithJosh/IT-Project/PDQ/PDQ-Deploy-Automatiom.md

 PDQ Deploy is a remote software deployment tool for Windows environments.
 It allows you to push software, scripts, patches, and updates to multiple machines simultaneously or on a schedule.

 You can see it as your "remote software installer."
+Instead of going from PC to PC, you send out one command and PDQ takes care of the rest.